kura/kura.gg/content/dnssec-with-rage4-and-name.com.rst

 and SSHFP records and of course, DNSSEC.

-I'm writing this up because I found getting DNSSEC from Rage4 to work with name.com as my registrar was a pain and the name.com support was terrible, linking me to a support article that I'd already read and did not help at all.
+I'm writing this up because I found getting DNSSEC from Rage4 to work with name.com as my registrar was a pain and the name.com support were not very helpful, linking me to a support article that I'd already read and did not help at all.

 Rage4